zsparal/api-documentation/source/reference/v2/payment-links-api/get-payment-link.rst

        .. type:: string

      - A short description of the payment link.
 The description is visible in the Dashboard and will be shown on the customer's bank or card statement when possible.
+This description will eventual been used as payment description.

    * - ``mode``